App Interface Overview

 Offline Page

-Show a custom offline page when users lose internet connectivity or built a full feature offline app using service workers or the native datastore.
+Show a custom offline page when users lose connectivity, or build a full-feature offline app using service workers or the native datastore.

 Localization

 Translate app content, native UI elements, and system prompts to support multiple languages.
-Ensure your app is accessible to a global user base through full localization support.
+Ensure your app is accessible to a global user base.

 Accessibility and WCAG Compliance